geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 it's also not very helpful for planning actual development[^big-bang].
 Kniberg writes "Think big, but deliver in small functionally viable increments".
 I agree whole-heartedly, but the skateboard metaphor is a very bad way of illustrating _how_ to do that.
-One big problem with that article is that it does present the idea of functionally viable increments without addressing how to go from one step to the next systematically, other than getting user feedback.
+One big problem with that article is that it tells us to deliver functionally viable increments, without explaining how to go from one step to the next systematically, other than getting user feedback.
-As a pure product discovery framework this might seem useful, but there is no discovery without development.
+As a pure product discovery framework, this might seem useful, but there is no discovery without development.

 Say you've identified your (metaphorical) skateboard, which, although less complex than a (metaphorical) car, will likely be a product of decent complexity.
 It'll take requirements analysis, architecture decisions, actual engineering work, and much more.
 This is where a lot of the complexity lies.
-More than that, the skateboard to car metaphor can imply a harmful level of independence of earlier and later versions.
+More than that, the skateboard-to-car metaphor can imply a harmful level of independence of earlier and later versions.
 In reality, architectural decisions will compound and components will be shared across iterations.
-In that sense, the metaphor doesn't just fail as a guide for development, at worst it actually points in the wrong direction.
+In that sense, the metaphor doesn't just fail as a guide for development: at worst, it actually points in the wrong direction.

-Kniberg does acknowledge this continuity of vision, since even at the skateboard state we're "still aiming to build a car", but he doesn't explicitly acknowledge the continuity of engineering decisions in his prose.
+Kniberg does acknowledge a _continuity of vision_, since even at the skateboard state we're "still aiming to build a car", but he doesn't explicitly acknowledge the _continuity of engineering_ in his prose[^morph].
 That's how the skateboard-to-car metaphor obscures crucial aspects of the development process necessary to even get from one stage to the next.